TheJebForge/mini-tardis-computercraft-bridge/README.md

   - `south`
   - `up`
   - `down`
-- `getTotalDriftingPhases()` returns number, tells how many drifting phases are there
+- `getTotalDriftingPhases()` returns number, can only be called during `drifting` state, errors otherwise, tells how many drifting phases are there
-- `getDriftingPhasesComplete()` returns number, tells how many drifting phases have been completed
+- `getDriftingPhasesComplete()` returns number, can only be called during `drifting` state, errors otherwise, tells how many drifting phases have been completed
-- `isDriftingPhaseReady()` returns boolean, is true when TARDIS is ready for phase shift, call `handbrake(true)` to phase shift
+- `isDriftingPhaseReady()` returns boolean, can only be called during `drifting` state, errors otherwise, is true when TARDIS is ready for phase shift, call `handbrake(true)` to phase shift